benprice2/malmo_marine/README.md

 ![Malmo's Marine](https://example.com/hero-image.jpg)

-A modern web application built with Next.js.14, TypeScript, Tailwind CSS, and Prisma for connecting marine professionals with job opportunities across New Zealand.
+A modern web application built with Next.js.14, TypeScript, and Tailwind CSS for connecting marine professionals with job opportunities across New Zealand.

 ## Features